 Liberty has outlined methods in which the goals and programs will be tracked and measured for success.
-Human Resources will administer this Diversity Plan and will be responsible for measuring and reporting outcomes to ensure Liberty continues to meet its commitments.
-Measuring the success of the program is critical to ensure Liberty continues to meet its commitments and is able to accurately report to the Commission.
+Human Resources will administer the Plan to Positively Impact Areas of Disproportionate Impact and will be responsible for measuring and reporting outcomes to ensure Liberty continues to meet its commitments.
+Measuring the success of these programs is critical in being able to accurately report to the Commission when applying to renew Liberty's license.

-Measurable outcomes include:
+These measurable outcomes include: